Lake Superior Region:

 Other links

-Thunder Bay, Ontario - 5 Day Weather Forecast - Environment Canada
+Thunder Bay, Ontario - Weather Forecast from Environment Canada

 Houghton, Michigan, weather forecast - The Weather Channel